Cronica Cârcotașilor

-Cronica Cârcotaşilor (/ro/,"The Naggers' Show" or "The Naggers' Chronicles") is a weekly satire show on Prima TV hosted by Șerban Huidu, Codruț Kegheș and Gabriela Marin.
+Cronica Cârcotaşilor (/ro/,"The Grumbler' Show" or "The Grumbler' Chronicles") is a weekly satire show on Prima TV hosted by Șerban Huidu, Codruț Kegheș and Gabriela Marin.

 Loosely based on the Italian entertainment program Striscia la notizia, Cronica Cârcotaşilor ridicules various celebrities from the current Romanian political, media and showbiz scene by exposing their stupidity, hypocrisy or poor grammar skills, as seen on TV.

 The main features of the show are: